Condo/Coop Unit Insurance

 • Add-on Endorsements – Think flood, earthquake, or increased limits for valuables (art, jewelry, electronics) where master policies fall short.

 Woman checking her own jewelry in her walk in closet, surrounded by handbags and shoes on white shelves.
+Itemize the valuable items on the condo insurance policy couold help maximize the protection.

 How to Choose the Right Policy?